Effective Care are the common sense solutions that can save lives & money.

 Something as simple as our food choices, such as eating a handful of raw, unsalted shelled pumpkin seeds regularly, may help prevent or manage life threatening conditions such as the prenatal complication called pre-eclampsia.

-I learned about their exceptional value for providing zinc in a college nutrition class.
+I learned about the exceptional nutritional value of pumpkin seeds for providing zinc in a college nutrition class.
 It was an upper level class for dietitians and the assignment was either simple or complex depending on your lifestyle or your approach to homework.
 The challenge - record your diet for a week and calculate the nutrient content to see how well you were meeting your own nutritional needs.

 It is particularly useful information for people following a vegetarian or vegan diet because meats are a good source of zinc but very few vegetarian foods are rich in zinc.
 For several years during college I did eat a vegetarian diet and had read what I could find about making myself well-balanced meals so I remembered the information and shared it with others as a nutrition counselor.
 Pumpkin seeds and education about the DASH diet helpped prenatal clients with risk of hypetension or preeclampsia avoid having problems recur.
 It made me curious what was the benefit?
 The DASH diet is rich in magnesium from the additional focus on nuts, beans and seeds which are all good sources of magnesium.
 How else might pumpkin seeds be benefiting prenatal clients?

 Magnesium is a mineral found in many foods but it can also be easily become deficient due to increased urinary losses due to alcohol or other dietary choices.
 It is important in protecting against damage caused by oxidative stress.
 More information is available in section G3.
 Relaxation & Stress..
 Relaxation methods like meditaiton or simply ten deep breaths can help reduce stress levels and restore needed oxygen.
 When stresssed we tend to hold our breath, to stop breathing for a moment, when under extreme stress.
 Tips for Reducing Stress (forbes.com)